t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 A URI is a sequence of characters that matches the syntax defined in {{RFC3986}}.
 It consists of a hierarchical sequence of five components: scheme, authority, path, query, and fragment (from most significant to least significant).
 A scheme creates a namespace for resources and defines how the following components identify a resource within that namespace.
-The authority identifies an entity that governs part of the namespace, such as the server "www.example.org" in the "http" scheme.
+The authority identifies an entity that governs part of the namespace, such as the server "www.example.org" in the "https" scheme.
-A host name (e.g., a fully qualified domain name) or an IP address, potentially followed by a transport layer port number, are usually used in the authority component for the "http" and "coap" schemes.
+A hostname (e.g., a fully qualified domain name) or an IP address literal, potentially followed by a transport layer port number, are usually used for the authority component.
-The path and query contain data to identify a resource within the scope of the URI's scheme and naming authority.
+The path and query contain data to identify a resource within the scope of the scheme-dependent naming authority (i.e., "http://www.example.org/" is a different authority than "https://www.example.org").
 The fragment allows to refer to some portion of the resource, such as a Record in a SenML Pack (Section 9 of {{RFC8428}}).
 However, fragments are processed only at client side and not sent on the wire.
 {{?RFC8820}} provides more details on URI design and ownership with best current practices for establishing URI structures, conventions, and formats.